-Godiva2: Interactive visualization of environmental data on the web

-By J.D.
-Blower, K. Haines, A. Santokhee, C.L.
-Liu

-Reading e-Science Centre, Environmental Systems Science Centre, University of Reading, RG6 6AL, United Kingdom

-Godiva2 is a dynamic website that provides visual access to several terabytes of physically-distributed, four-dimensional environmental data.
+Phil.
+Trans.
+R. Soc.
+A (2009) 367, 1035-1039 doi:10.1098/rsta.2008.0180 Published online 16 December 2008 GODIVA2: interactive visualization of environmental data on the Web By J. D. Blower, K. Haines, A. Santokhee and C. L. Liu Reading e-Science Centre, Environmental Systems Science Centre, University of Reading, Reading RG6 6AL, UK GODIVA2 is a dynamic website that provides visual access to several terabytes of physically distributed, four-dimensional environmental data.
 It allows users to explore large datasets interactively without the need to install new software or download and understand complex data.
-Through the use of open, international standards Godiva2 maintains a high level of interoperability with third-party systems, allowing diverse datasets to be mutually compared.
+Through the use of open international standards, GODIVA2 maintains a high level of interoperability with third-party systems, allowing diverse datasets to be mutually compared.
 Scientists can use the system to search for features in large datasets and to diagnose the output from numerical simulations and data processing algorithms.
-Data providers around Europe have adopted Godiva2 as an INSPIRE-compliant dynamic quick-view system for providing visual access to their data.

-Keywords: Interactive, Visualization, Web Map Service, 4D, Environmental Science, INSPIRE

-1. Introduction

-Visualization is a very important tool for allowing scientists to understand the ever-growing volumes of diverse environmental data and for communicating scientific results within and beyond the scientific community.
-Many different approaches to visualization are employed in the environmental sciences, including script-based plotting and analysis tools, Geographic Information Systems, "virtual reality" systems based on 3-D graphics and web portals.
+Data providers around Europe have adopted GODIVA2 as an INSPIRE-compliant dynamic quick-view system for providing visual access to their data.
+Keywords: interactive; visualization; Web Map Service; four-dimensional; environmental science; INSPIRE 1.
+Introduction Visualization is a very important tool for allowing scientists to understand the evergrowing volumes of diverse environmental data and for communicating scientific results within and beyond the scientific community.
+Many different approaches to visualization are employed in the environmental sciences, including script-based plotting and analysis tools, geographic information systems, 'virtual reality' systems based on three-dimensional graphics and Web portals.
 Each of these approaches has its own strengths and weaknesses, but typical limitations include a lack of interactivity, a lack of transparency (users have to learn the low-level technical details of the data in question), a lack of mutual compatibility (due to the use of specialist or proprietary data formats), a lack of support for four-dimensional data and a high barrier to entry (due to the need for the user to install and learn how to use a powerful but complex piece of software).
-This paper describes a new standards-compliant, web-based geospatial visualization system (known as "Godiva2") that addresses many of these limitations.
-Godiva2 is among the first systems to use dynamic web mapping technology to explore four-dimensional, terabyte-scale scientific data.
-This provides users with a highly-accessible means to visualize complex information.
+This paper describes a new standards-compliant, web-based geospatial visualization system (known as 'GODIVA2') that addresses many of these limitations.
+GODIVA2 is among the first systems to use dynamic Web mapping technology to explore four-dimensional, terabyte-scale scientific data.
+This provides users with a highly accessible means to visualize complex information.
+One contribution of 24 to a Discussion Meeting Issue 'The environmental eScience revolution'. ^{} Author for correspondence (j.d.blower@reading.ac.uk).